Mumsfilibaba/DXR-Project/CodeStandard.md

 * Note the order of the access modifers

 * Header files should be included in compilation units (.cpp).
-Only reason to include in the header is when a class/struct is using the type not as a pointer or reference.
-This means that forward declarations has to be used.
+Only reason to include in the header is when a class/struct is using the type more than just a pointer or reference, such as calling a function, accessing a variable or declaring the type directly.
+This means that forward declarations has to and should be used.

 * Classes that are meant to be used outside the engine- project, and are not header-only should use the export macro before the class-name
 ```